Assessment & Program Review

 • Each year, faculty and chairs (or program directors/coordinators) conduct annual program learning outcomes (PLOs) assessment of their programs by evaluating and reporting on their students' achievement of PLOs selected for assessment in the prior academic year.
 Campus requires the submission of an Annual Program Assessment Report (APAR) from each academic program.

-• At least every 5 years, academic programs go through a periodic program review(opens in new window) process.
-Internal program reviews are subject to our campus program review process, while external program reviews are coordinated with discipline-specific accrediting agencies.
+• Academic programs undergo a periodic program review (PPR) process at least every five years.
+Internal program reviews are subject to our campus program review process, while external program reviews are coordinated with discipline-specific professional accrediting agencies.

 • At least every 8 years, our university goes through a re-affirmation process to maintain Chico State's WSCUC accreditation(opens in new window).

-The information from each enclosed process is used to apprise the next enclosing process; hence, it is critical that these processes are nurtured to sustain continuous improvement of our academic programs.
+The information from each enclosed process is used to appraise the enclosing process; hence, these processes must be nurtured to sustain the continuous improvement of our academic programs.

 • Terminology and Acronyms